 This section contains information for undergraduate students.
 For more general information for students, please visit the guidance for all students section.

 The University and Colleges remain open, and will continue to engage in research, learning and education.

 After considerable reflection, we have taken the difficult decision to move all teaching and learning for undergraduate and postgraduate taught students online for the entirety of the Lent term.
 Undergraduate and postgraduate taught students should remain where they are currently staying.

 For exceptions, and for more information, see the message issued by the Vice-Chancellor on 6 January 2021.

 Year abroad students should continue to liaise with the Year Abroad co-ordinator in your Faculty or Department and your Director of Studies in your College to discuss your situation taking into consideration the latest Foreign and Commonwealth Office guidance and any relevant international travel restrictions.
 Plans for year abroad activity will need to be approved in advance of travel in the usual way.

-The Home Office recognises the exceptional circumstances of the current situation and the University will continue to sponsor a current student’s Tier 4 visa during a disruption to studies resulting from the coronavirus outbreak and whilst continuing studies remotely.
-This is the case whether you are currently overseas or in the UK.
+The Home Office recognises the exceptional circumstances of the current situation and the University will continue to sponsor a current student’s Tier 4/Student visa while continuing studies remotely.
+This is the case whether you are currently in the UK or overseas.

-Making your Tier 4 visa application from outside the UK
+Making your student visa application from outside the UK

-Making your Tier 4 application from inside the UK
+Making your student application from inside the UK

 If you make an in-time application and are waiting for a decision, you can start your course at Cambridge whilst this is pending.
 You will need to provide your College with evidence you have submitted an application within the relevant timeframe.
 UKVI advises that if your application is eventually rejected as invalid or refused you must stop your course or studies.